talpinum/GNOME-MaterialYou/README.md

 # Installation
-Copy the .css files of your interest in the "~/.themes" folder, then use the "User Themes" extension to change theme.
+Copy the theme folders of your interest in the "~/.themes" folder, then use the "User Themes" extension to change theme.

 # Example images